 However it also has a number of challenges, not least because it is a huge geographic area located a considerable distance from shore.
 The project heralds a completely new era for offshore wind and there are many technical and logistical challenges to be addressed.
 Forewind will need to draw fully on the experience of each of the owner companies and will also look for innovative suppliers and contractors to help meet the challenges and achieve consent.

-The realisation of the development will also be heavily dependent on finding solutions to a number of issues such as upgrading the national grid, the consenting process, supply chain and an effective economic support regime.
+The realisation of the development will also be heavily dependent on finding solutions to a number of issues such as upgrading the national grid, the consenting process, supply chain and the government's commitment to the renewables industry.